irwankilay/Super-Cashier/README.md

 - Customers who are not in the city can buy goods from this supermarket.

 # Requirements
-1. Customer can create a transaction ID By creating an object from function : trnsct_123 = transaction().
+1. Customer can create a transaction ID by creating an object from function : trnsct_123 = transaction().
-2. Customers can directly enter the items purchased, the number of items purchased, and the price of the items purchased
+3. Customers can directly enter the items purchased, the number of items purchased, and the price of the items purchased add_item([<name of items purchased>, <jumlah item>, <harga per item>])
-    - Pendaftaran anggota dan buku baru.
-    - Peminjaman dan pengembalian buku.
-    - Menampilkan daftar anggota, daftar buku, dan daftar peminjaman.
-    - Menampilkan hasil pencarian judul buku.
 2. Membuat program dengan bahasa pemrograman Python yang terhubung ke database (MySQL).
 3. Mengaplikasikan pembuatan program yang berbasis fungsi (function) atau objek (OOP).
 4. Mengaplikasikan penulisan kode yang bersih (clean code), mengacu pada PEP 8.